Pasadena air handler and coil with startup proof.

 Cali HVAC treats the closeout as part of the product.
 For a Pasadena air handler and coil, that means the homeowner should receive coil and furnace matchup, drain photos, blower setup notes, filter size handoff in a format that can be used by a future technician, property manager, warranty desk, rebate reviewer, or owner representative.

-Permit, rebate, and AHRI context for a Pasadena air handler and coil
+Records that follow a Pasadena air handler and coil after closeout

 Pasadena air handler and coil paperwork context.